 FWRM aims to coordinate a delegation to present a shadow report before the UNCEDAW Committee alongside Fiji’s next State submission.
 The monitoring and implementation of CEDAW has also been part of FWRM’s core work since its ratification.

 FWRM’s work in the area of employment reform as it relates to advancing women’s rights began in the late 1990s under its Women’s Employment and Economic Rights Project.
 The goal was to redress the social and economic disadvantaged women in the wake of labour reforms occurring in Fiji at the time.

-The Employment Relations Bill introduced in Parliament in 2006 incorporates 4 specific provisions concerning maternity protection, equal employment opportunities, equal pay for work of equal value and the penalizing of sexual harassment in the workplace.
+The Employment Relations Act introduced in Parliament in 2006 incorporates 4 specific provisions concerning maternity protection, equal employment opportunities, equal pay for work of equal value and the penalizing of sexual harassment in the workplace.

 As such FWRM, believes that along with institutional reforms, there needs to be accompanied political will within workplaces in addressing attitudinal changes for progressive realization of women’s rights in Fiji.